What to look for when buying a derma roller

 A protective cover is really important when purchasing a derma roller.
 Many users can find their needles blunt, broken or bent without something to protect them.
 A damaged needle can, in some cases, lead to cuts and infections.
 So, a good quality derma roller should always come with a good quality case which either protects the head or cradles the whole derma roller.

 Certifications and testing

 Always check that the derma roller you are looking at is certified for use and has been tested to ensure that it is safe.
 Here at the Derma Roller store, all of the rollers that we stock are tested and certified – so you’ll always get a good quality derma roller.
-If you want to be extra safe, choose a Dr. Roller which is FDA approved in South Korea, where it is made.

 It’s important that you understand how to properly use a derma roller before putting it anywhere near your skin.
 However, derma rollers are made in China or Korea and many come with poor instructions.
 Luckily, we have put together an online guide which you should read carefully before using your derma roller, so you can be sure you are using it safely and effectively.
 You can find instructions on how to clean your derma roller here.

-Returns and Guarantees
+Returns and guarantees

 When buying online, it’s vitally important that you check the stockists return policies.
 They should be clear and transparent – and offer a money back guarantee if your product is faulty.
 If nothing like this is offered, it’s a potential red flag against the product.
 You can find out about our returns policy here.